5GCampus/tsn-testbed/README.md

 ## Other Repositories

 In order to make full use of the code, you should visit our other repositories with modified/patched software:

 * see patches/ for modifications made to:
  	* linuxPTP
  	* Linux kernel (Intel igb driver)
  	* tcpreplay

-## Thanks
+## Acknowledgments

-We thank the original developers for their effort.
-Without them it would not be possible to us to do research.
+This work was funded by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany’s Excellence Strategy - EXC 2050/1 - Project ID 390696704 - Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of Technische Universität Dresden.
+We also would like to thank the open-source community for sharing their sophisticated work.